 and define $\alpha_u \in C^\infty\bigl(\R \times [0,1]\bigr)$ for $u \in \hat{\mca{M}}_{(H^s,J^s_t)}(x_-,x_+)$ by

-Once we establish properties which correspond to lemma \ref{lem:boundary}, lemma \ref{lem:ellipticestimate}, lemma \ref{lem:sequence} for $\alpha_u$, the proof completes.
+Once we establish properties which correspond to Lemmas \ref{lem:boundary}, \ref{lem:ellipticestimate}, \ref{lem:sequence} for $\alpha_u$, the proof completes.
 The first two properties can be proved in completely same way.
-But to establish the property which corresponds to lemma \ref{lem:sequence}, we need somewhat different arguments.
-In the following, we prove the property which corresponds to lemma \ref{lem:sequence}.
+But to establish the property which corresponds to Lemma \ref{lem:sequence}, we need somewhat different arguments.
+In the following, we prove the property which corresponds to Lemma \ref{lem:sequence}.
 First we spell out what we have to prove.